franciscop/drive-db/README.md

 # drive-db

 A Google Drive spreadsheet simple database.
 Stop wasting your time when a simple table is enough.
-Perfect for collaboration with multiple people editing the same table.
+Perfect for collaboration with multiple people editing the same spreadsheet.